gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Regen Illegals.md

 Floating Scaffolding (all stabilities)

 Invalid Placement Chorus Plant

+Permanently Activated Rails
+- Permanently Activated Powered Rail
+- Permanently Activated Detector Rail
+- Permanently Activated Activator Rail

+Permanently Pressed Buttons

+Permanently Pressed Pressure Plates

+Permanent Suspicious Sand/Gravel (All Dusted Levels)

+Walls Connected to Nothing

+Beds inside Blocks (Placing only Half of the Bed in the VCR Chunk and breaking it and placing a block where the other half of the bed was, when regening it, it will show the bed inside the block)

 Waterless Alive Coral Blocks:
  + Set up a long water stream ending on the border of an empty chunk (DO NOT LET THE WATER FLOW INTO THE CHUNK),